 Meanwhile, our hosts are embracing more environmentally-friendly practices; and we embrace collaboration with partners who help them reach their goals.
-Our new partnership with Vivint Smart Home gives our North American hosts access to Vivint’s energy-conserving thermostat management, while our partnership with SolarCity makes it easier and cheaper for Airbnb hosts and guests to power their homes with solar panels.
+An example of this is Airbnb has a new partnership with Vivint Smart Home gives our North American hosts access to Vivint’s energy-conserving thermostat management.

 As more travelers book with Airbnb, cities can also reap environmental benefits.
 Recently, we extended our partnership with the UN Environment Programme after collaborating during the 2016 Rio Olympic Games to educate travelers and hosts on sustainable travel.
 During the 2016 Rio de Janeiro Games, 85,000 visitors found their accommodation through Airbnb.
 Without our host community, the city would have needed to build 257 new hotels to accommodate that many guests, according to a report from the World Economic Forum.

 Read more about how Airbnb works with policymakers and NGOs to encourage environmentally-friendly travel in our 2017 sustainability report.